lucydot/slides/1910_Oba/1910_Oba_group.md

 	- *Accepting modes*: the modes which take up the electronic energy and ensure energy conservation.
 	- *Promoting modes*: the modes which affect the electron-phonon matrix elements
 * The configuration coordinate $Q$ refers to the accepting modes
-* We can verify *a-posteriori* that $Q$ has strong promoting character (that electron-phonon coupling is significant for this distortion)
+* We can verify *a-posteriori* that $Q$ has strong promoting character (that electron-phonon coupling is significant for this distortion) and that the one-dimensional approximation is valid

 </small>